Asian markets follow Wall St up but on track for annual loss - NewsBreak

 Asian markets follow Wall St up but on track for annual loss

-Asian stock market s followed Wall Street higher on Friday following encouraging U.S. employment data but were headed for double-digit losses for the year.
+BEIJING — (AP) — Asian stock markets followed Wall Street higher on Friday following encouraging U.S. employment data but were headed for double-digit losses for the year.

 Shanghai, Tokyo, Hong Kong and Sydney advanced.
 Oil prices edged higher.